Socio-Economic Rights Institute of South Africa (SERI)

 Generalised covering letters, which do not engage with SERI’s activities and purpose, will not be considered.

-Only shortlisted candidates will be contacted, and will be expected to make themselves available for interview in the last week of November and the second week of December.
+Only shortlisted candidates will be contacted, and will be expected to make themselves available for interview in May or June 2020.

 For other vacancies in the NGO sector, refer to www.ngopulse.org/vacancies